MakeMyHouseGreenStart your Solar Journey today!

 It’s not about how many batteries you need, but at what capacity they’re at, and how much capacity you need depends on how much excess electricity you produce and use.
 When you book a (free) call with us, we’ll match that up for you, so that you’ll know just what amount of battery storage would suit your needs.
 You can have a play about it yourself, using our free platform, to get an initial understanding of what your battery storage might be.

-It will depend on the amount of energy storage that you require, but When calculating the cost of solar panels, you’ll have to consider whether you want to include a solar battery.
+When calculating the cost of solar panels, you’ll have to consider whether you want to include a solar battery.
 The cost will depend on the energy storage that you require, but adding a battery to your system can increase the cost by around £1,000 to £5,000.
 Most of the additional cost will come from the solar battery itself, but some come from needing an improved inverter.
+You see, solar panel systems under 3.6kW (around 10-12 panel systems) will typically have a solar panel inverter cost ranging from £500 - £1500, with the inverters on the more expensive side of the spectrum being what you need if you have a battery.
+Systems larger than this can require a somewhat more expensive inverter, but your Guru will be happy to discuss this in greater detail.

 Whilst there is an additional cost, there are plenty of benefits.
 If you use most of your energy in the evening, i.e. when the sun isn't shining and you aren't producing solar energy, a battery can help store the excess energy from daylight hours for you to use in the evening.
 This helps to reduce your reliance on the grid and stops you from having to buy as much energy.
 If, however, you use most of your electricity during the day, when the panels are producing electricity, it may not be worth it.